-The Exchange proposes to add the Exchange's CAT Compliance Rules to the list of minor rule violations in Rule 12140 (Imposition of Fines for Minor Rule Violations).
-This proposal is based upon the Financial Industry Regulatory Authority, Inc. ("FINRA") filing to amend FINRA Rule 9217 in order to add FINRA's corresponding CAT Compliance Rules to FINRA's list of rules that are eligible for minor rule violation plan treatment.3 This proposal is also based upon the New York Stock Exchange, Inc. ("NYSE") filing to amend NYSE Rule 9217 in order to add NYSE's corresponding CAT Compliance Rules to NYSE's list of rules that are eligible for minor rule violation plan treatment.4
+The Exchange proposes to add NYSE Chicago's CAT industry member compliance rules (the "CAT Compliance Rules") to the list of minor rule violations in Article 12, Rule 8.
+This proposal is based upon the Financial Industry Regulatory Authority, Inc. ("FINRA") filing to amend FINRA Rule 9217 in order to add FINRA's corresponding CAT Compliance Rules to FINRA's list of rules that are eligible for minor rule violation plan treatment and the filing of the Exchange's affiliate the New York Stock Exchange LLC ("NYSE") to add NYSE's corresponding CAT Compliance Rules to the list of minor rule violations in NYSE Rule 9217.4